HaydenWestfall/maddie-west-events/README.md

 - Optimize animations for even more smoothness.
 - Learn more React best practices and realize how bad I screwed up this implementation.
 - Consider world domination (optional).
+- Optimize the SPA for better SEO performance to get ALL THE CLICKS.

 ---